 Opened in 2015, alongside its recent recognition, the restaurant also holds 2 AA Rosettes and currently features in both The Good Food and Michelin Guides 2018.
 At its helm is Head Chef Hywel Griffiths, whose Welsh heritage and passion for celebrating the best in fresh, local produce combined with nods to Asian cuisine, is clearly reflected in the varied menus.

 I will say The Beach House is a beautiful restaurant, with a spacious and well-lit interior.
-The coastal palette of subtle hues of grey and blue create a relaxing dining environment; while the stunning sea views and well positioned mirrors in the window recesses, create the impression of being immersed in the natural landscape.
-Needless to say if you prefer dining alfresco, there are also tables outside allowing you to get ‘up close and personal’ with nature, and soak up the Welsh sunshine (ok…maybe take a coat in November ha ha!).
+The coastal palette of subtle hues of grey and blue create a relaxing dining environment, while the stunning sea views and well positioned mirrors in the window recesses, create the impression of being immersed in the natural landscape.
+Needless to say if you prefer dining alfresco, there are also tables outside allowing you to get ‘up close and personal’ with nature, and soak up the Welsh sunshine (maybe take a coat in November).

-Prior to heading onto the first of eight courses, an amuse bouche of parmesan sablé biscuits provided a bite-size sandwich ‘of sorts’, filled with fresh crab meat and chive.
-Topped with three dots of yuzu, while the citrus flavour of the sour Japanese fruit was a touch overpowering on my palate, the biscuits were a tasty introduction to the dishes that were to follow.
+Prior to heading onto the first of eight courses, an amuse bouche of parmesan sablé biscuits provides a bite-size sandwich ‘of sorts’, filled with fresh crab meat and chive.
+Topped with three dots of yuzu, while the citrus flavour of the sour Japanese fruit is a touch overpowering on my palate, the biscuits are a tasty introduction to the dishes that follow.

-You know you are in for a treat, and most definitely on to a winner, when the bread offering gets delivered, and fits neatly, into a wooden box!
-A warm and crusty hand-made loaf with a Welsh laverbread core was accompanied with a quenelle of salted butter.
-Beautifully fresh, it sought to prove my hypothesis that the quality of the bread offering, is a reflection of the quality of the dishes about to be received.
+You know you are in for a treat, and most definitely on to a winner, when the bread offering gets delivered, and fits neatly, into a wooden box.
+A warm and crusty hand-made loaf with a Welsh laverbread core is accompanied with a quenelle of salted butter.
+It seeks to prove my hypothesis that the quality of the bread offering, is a reflection of the quality of the dishes about to be received.

-With a menu description of ‘leek and potato soup’, the sophisticated espresso cup that arrived as our first course, was a world away from the carton version I’m used to.
-Served warm, the creamy leek velouté with potato espuma was full of flavour, with the light fish stock adding an extra dimension to the laverbread (well I had to dunk it in…didn’t I?)
+With a menu description of leek and potato soup, the sophisticated espresso cup that arrives as the first course, is a world away from the carton version I’m used to.
+Served warm, the creamy leek velouté with potato espuma is full of flavour, while the light fish stock adds an extra dimension to the laverbread.

-I almost hate to pick a favourite course, as all of the dishes were truly amazing.
-However if I was pushed, the third dish was outstanding.
-A beautifully cooked fillet of cod, topped with cockles and sultanas, sat on a delicately spiced curry sauce accompanied by a floret of cauliflower.
-A visually attractive dish, flavourwise it reminded me of the combinations you would find in a coronation sauce, but with a level of refinement you would find in a Michelin Star establishment.
-Providing an assault on the senses. the balance of Indian spices, saltiness from the fish and cockles, and sweetness of the sultanas was nothing short of divine.
+A beautifully cooked fillet of cod, topped with cockles and sultanas, sits on a delicately spiced curry sauce accompanied by a floret of cauliflower.
+A visually attractive dish, it reminds me of the combinations you would find in a coronation sauce, but with the level of refinement you would find in a Michelin Star establishment.
+Providing an assault on the senses. the balance of Indian spices, saltiness from the fish and cockles, and sweetness of the sultanas is nothing short of divine.

-The fourth plate produced a perfectly cooked piece of Ty Siriol pork belly, complemented with black pudding, a pineapple chunk, pineapple sauce and pork gravy.
-A true ‘marriage’ of ingredients, the combination of sweet and savoury produce, made for an innovative and inspired dish.
-However, I will say I would have given the crisp element a slightly wider berth; aside from texture, unfortunately I didn’t really feel that it brought anything to the dish, except to get stuck in my teeth!
+A meat course presents as a perfectly cooked piece of Ty Siriol pork belly, complemented with black pudding, a pineapple chunk, pineapple sauce and pork gravy.
+A true ‘marriage’ of ingredients, the combination of sweet and savoury produce, makes for an innovative and inspired dish.
+However, I will say I would have given the crisp element a slightly wider berth; aside from texture, unfortunately it doesn’t really bring anything to the dish, except a potential visit to the dentist due to its stickiness.

-Essentially lamb, mint sauce and mash, this was by far the tastiest ‘take’ on these ingredients I have had the pleasure to experience.
-A sixth course of tender, pink and perfectly cooked salted lamb shoulder arrived with the creamiest of buttery mash, nutty girolle mushrooms, a fennel purée, charred fennel, a lamb and mint gravy, and not forgetting the carrot (ha ha – if all else fails, I feel like I could get a job as the voice-over for MasterChef!)
-A stunning dish, both in presentation and flavour, I will say the fennel purée and sticky gravy from the meat juices were delightful, and pulled the whole dish together in one delicious plate of food.
+Essentially lamb, mint sauce and mash, this is by far the tastiest take on these ingredients I have had the pleasure to experience.
+A sixth course of tender, pink and perfectly cooked salted lamb shoulder arrives with the creamiest of buttery mash, nutty girolle mushrooms, a fennel purée, charred fennel, a lamb and mint gravy, and not forgetting the carrot (if all else fails in food blogging, I feel like a job as the voice-over for MasterChef is certainly on the cards).
+The fennel purée and sticky gravy from the meat juices are addictive, and pull the whole dish together in one delicious, and visually stunning, plate of food.

-The tasting menu came to a conclusion with two sweet courses – a pre-dessert of Douglas fir ice cream with cranberry jelly and garnished with orange zest, encapsulated the aromas of Yuletide in a pudding.
-Surprisingly light and refreshing, it would have inspired even the most bah humbug of individuals, to crank up the volume on Wizzard and dance around the Christmas tree like a deranged elf!
+The tasting menu concludes with two sweet courses – a pre-dessert of Douglas fir ice cream with cranberry jelly and garnished with orange zest, encapsulates the aromas of Yuletide in a pudding.
+Surprisingly light and refreshing, I imagine that it would inspire even the most bah humbug of individuals, to crank up the volume on Wizzard and dance around the Christmas tree like a deranged elf!

-The final course produced an innovative take on a classic dessert, where a Bara brith soufflé was accompanied with a single spoonful of Lapsang souchong tea ice cream.
-Perfectly risen and light, if you were looking for a pudding that could capture the essence of the season, this would have been it.
-With the aromatic cinnamon combining with the spiced smokiness provided by the ice cream, I simply couldn’t have imagined a better way to conclude such a memorable dining experience.
+The final course produces an innovative take on a classic dessert, with a Bara brith soufflé accompanied with a single spoonful of Lapsang souchong tea ice cream.
+Perfectly risen and light, if you were looking for a pudding that could capture the essence of the season, this is it.
+With the aromatic cinnamon combining with the spiced smokiness provided by the ice cream, I simply couldn’t imagine a better way to conclude such a memorable dining experience.